It’s Not Time for a “New You”

 This kind of activity allows you to be with your authentic self — your chattering, demanding ego doesn’t get in the way.”

-Showing Up Intentionally in 2022
+Showing Up Intentionally

 I’m looking forward to what 2022 will bring, but in order to practice being present (and not getting ahead of myself), I’ve made a list of intentional habits that will help to ground me through this year.